South Texas Health System History

 It wasn't long before Edinburg needed more than the few beds at Montgomery's house.
 In 1927, Grandview Hospital was completed.
 This was a time of major growth in the city, and the hospital was soon followed by the Chamber of Commerce and Edinburg College.

 Cornerstone Regional Hospital, co-owned by physician investors, became part of South Texas Health System in 2005.
 In March 2006, Edinburg Children's Hospital was added to the campus as the first freestanding children's hospital in the Rio Grande Valley.
+It is now named South Texas Health System Children's.
 Later that year, Edinburg Regional Rehab Center opened its new location on the second floor inside Edinburg Regional Medical Center.
 With expansions and access to care on the rise, South Texas Behavioral Health Center relocated from McAllen and opened a new replacement facility in June 2006 to service behavioral health patients of the Rio Grande Valley.

 South Texas Health System Today